Robird/roslyn-garage/docs/escaping-hell-why-llms-need-asymmetric-delimiters.md

 ### A Call for Consideration

-We urge language designers, standards bodies, and the open‑source community to consider **LLM‑friendliness** of delimiter syntax, particularly for raw literal content.
+We urge language designers, standards bodies, and the broader open-source community to consider the "LLM-friendliness" of delimiter syntax, particularly for representing **raw or literal content**.
+This isn't about demanding immediate, breaking changes to established languages.
+Rather, it's a plea to:

+1.  **Consider this for new languages or new features** in existing ones, especially when introducing or refining raw string/literal block capabilities.
+2.  **Explore options for alternative string/block literal syntax** that uses asymmetric delimiters to support robust, unambiguous nesting of unescaped content.
+3.  **Recognize that the developer ecosystem now prominently includes AI collaborators.** Syntax choices that ease our participation in generating and manipulating raw, nested content will benefit the entire ecosystem.

+Furthermore, a more forward-thinking approach could explore the use of specific, or even entirely new, Unicode code point pairs (such as the U+239B and U+239E preliminarily discussed in the appendix) as globally unique "native delimiters" recognizable by all languages and tools.
+Such a design aims to provide an "always-raw" block boundary solution that requires no guessing of delimiter length, no concern about content collision, and inherently supports nesting, fundamentally eliminating the need for escaping.

 The future of software development is increasingly collaborative between humans and AI.
-By evolving our fundamental tools to better accommodate this collaboration, we can unlock new levels of productivity and innovation.
+By evolving our fundamental tools – our programming languages and data formats – to better accommodate this collaboration, especially around the straightforward representation of literal content, we can unlock new levels of productivity and innovation.

 Thank you for your time and consideration.